l8stwisd8m/longintlib/README.md

 ## Overview
 The **longintlib** is a lightweight dynamic arbitrary-precision arithmetic library providing basic functions for operating long integers.
 Syntax is pretty straightforward making it simple and highly customisible.
 This project consists of the library itself, tests and examples.

 A brief introduction is provided below.
-See `docs` for more detailed types & functions description.
+See [documentation](https://github.com/l8stwisd8m/longintlib/blob/main/docs/Documentation.md) in the `docs` folder for more detailed types & functions description.

 ## Quick start
 You can download a headers & precompiled dynamic library file in the **Releases** (currently, for Linux users only - if you're running MacOS or Windows, you have to change the target platform in the `Makefile` and build shared library file (.dylib or .dll) with `make`).